neil-gallagher/directed-spectrum/README.md

 * `tol` : float, optional
         Wilson factorization convergence tolerance value.
 Used only when estimator is 'Wilson'.
 Defaults to 1e-6.
-* `order` : int or 'aic', optional
-        Autoregressive model order.
-If 'aic', used Akaike Information Criterion to automatically determine model order.
-Used only when estimator is 'AR'.
-Defaults to 'aic'.
 * `window` : str or tuple or array_like, optional
         Desired window to use.
 If `window` is a string or tuple, it is passed to `get_window` to generate the window values, which are